 The Board undertakes a regular review of the level of discount/premium and consideration is given to ways in which share price performance may be enhanced, including the effectiveness of marketing and share buy-backs, where appropriate.
 The Board has implemented a discount control mechanism intended to establish a maximum level of 6% discount of share price to the diluted net asset value per share.
 Shareholders should note that it remains possible for the share price discount to net asset value per share to be greater than 6% on any one day and is due to the fact that the share price continues to be influenced by overall supply and demand for the Company's shares in the secondary market.
-The average month end share price discount during the year was 7.1%, a level that has been broadly maintained since the year end.
-The making and timing of any share buy-backs is at the absolute discretion of the Board.
+The volatility of the net asset value per share in an asset class such as healthcare is another factor over which the Board has no control.
+The average month end share price discount during the year was 7.6%.
+The making and timing of any share buybacks is at the absolute discretion of the Board.